 Previous Methodologies

 Researchers have applied various methodologies to quantify and track Cladophora in Lake Michigan and other freshwater bodies.
 One method to detect dead floating algae is calculating the Floating Algae Index (FAI), which Hu (2009) found to be better than NDVI as it corrects for various environmental and observing conditions.
 Shuchman et al. (2013) developed the Submerged Aquatic Vegetation Mapping Algorithm (SAVMA) to quantify the extent of submerged aquatic vegetation, which is mostly comprised of Cladophora in the Great Lakes.
-Research performed by Cox, Philippoff, Baumgartner, and Smith (2012) has validated the effectiveness of scientific data collected by the general public.
+Research performed by Cox, Philippoff, Baumgartner, and Smith (2012) validated the effectiveness of scientific data collected by the general public.
 Our project adopted the use of FAI, SAVMA, and community science in situ data collection for its methodologies.

 3. Methodology